Timolol Maleate Rx

 Elevated intraocular pressure in ocular hypertension or open-angle glaucoma.

 <2yrs: not established. ≥2yrs: Initially 1 drop of 0.25% twice daily; max 1 drop of 0.5% twice daily.
 Transfer from other drugs, see full labeling.

+Not for use as sole agent in angle-closure glaucoma.
 Poor cardiac reserve should be controlled with digitalis and diuretics.
 Diabetes.
 Presbyopia.
 May mask hypoglycemia or thyrotoxicosis.
 Myasthenia gravis.
 Cerebrovascular insufficiency.
 Measure intraocular pressure after 4 weeks of treatment.
 Avoid abrupt cessation.
 Discontinue at 1st sign of cardiac failure and before surgery.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers: not recommended.

 Ocular irritation, sensitization, rash, dizziness, blurred vision, corneal anesthesia, headache, GI upset, paresthesias.
 Systemic β-blocker effects (bradycardia, arrhythmias, hypotension, bronchospasm, heart failure).
 Aphakic maculopathy (rare).

 Soln—contact supplier; Ocudose—60; XE—2.5mL, 5mL

 Sign Up for Free e-newsletters

 Psychiatry Advisor Articles

 - Emerging Theories in the Pathophysiology of MDD: Could the Opioid System Be Involved?